fulco/BlueWindowsTriage/README.md

 - Collects Google Chrome extensions by iterating through user profiles and parsing manifest files.
 - Collects Chrome and Firefox browser history files.
 - Searches for files containing the word "password" using `Get-ChildItem` with the `-Include` parameter.
+- Collects user PowerShell history by searching for `ConsoleHost_history.txt` files in user profiles.
 - Compresses the output directory into a ZIP file for easy transfer and removes the original directory.

 ## Prerequisites